 Why Sanremo Is the Italian Riviera at Its Most Authentic

-Sanremo is famous across Italy as the home of the Festival della Canzone Italiana — the annual song contest that has been the launching pad for Italian pop music since 1951 — and that cultural significance gives the city a particular self-confidence and civic pride that shapes its atmosphere.
-The historic old town (La Pigna), the art nouveau Casino, the covered flower market (the city supplies most of Europe's cut flowers), and a genuinely excellent restaurant scene centered on Ligurian seafood make Sanremo one of the most rewarding Italian cities that most international travelers have never considered.
+Sanremo is famous across Italy as the home of the Festival della Canzone Italiana, the annual song contest that has been the launching pad for Italian pop music since 1951, and that cultural significance gives the city a particular self-confidence and civic pride that shapes its atmosphere.
+The historic old town (La Pigna), the art nouveau Casino, the covered flower market, and a genuinely excellent restaurant scene centered on Ligurian seafood make Sanremo one of the most rewarding Italian cities that most international travelers have never considered.

 Getting There